Pasta: History of manufacturing

 At the beginning of the 17th century, Naples had rudimentary machines for producing pasta, later establishing the kneading machine and press, making pasta manufacturing cost-effective.
 In 1740, a license for the first pasta factory was issued in Venice.
-During the 1800s, water mills and stone grinders were used to separate semolina from the bran, initiating expansion of the pasta market.
+During the 1800s, watermills and stone grinders were used to separate semolina from the bran, initiating expansion of the pasta market.
 In 1859, Joseph Topits (1824−1876) founded Hungary's first pasta factory, in the city of Pest, which worked with steam machines; it was one of the first pasta factories in Central Europe.
-By 1867, Buitoni Company in Sansepolcro, Tuscany was an established pasta manufacturer.
+By 1867, Buitoni Company in Sansepolcro, Tuscany, was an established pasta manufacturer.
 During the early 1900s, artificial drying and extrusion processes enabled greater variety of pasta preparation and larger volumes for export, beginning a period called "The Industry of Pasta".
 In 1884, the Zátka Brothers's plant in Boršov nad Vltavou was founded, making it Bohemia's first pasta factory.